-This area of northern Tanzania is the birthplace of the slow safari – when you take a breather from frantically trying to spot game and simply be present in Africa.
+This area of northern Tanzania is the birthplace of the slow safari – when you take a breather from frantically trying to spot game and simply be present in Africa … which, turns out, is one of Tanzania’s best safari experiences.
 Take an unhurried walking safari, relax with sundowners in the bush or simply appreciate the facilities of your safari lodge.

 After the excitement of witnessing the Great Wildebeest Migration in the Serengeti National Park – and still buzzing with adrenaline from the dramatic Grumeti river crossing – we were ready to slow things down on the final leg of our luxury Tanzanian safari.
 It was a great way to end our first trip to this amazing country.
 I say first, because we’re already planning to return!

 We’d loved the thrilling game drives that we’d experienced, and all that we’d seen, but now we wanted to experience a slow safari.
-We’d chosen to stay at Chem Chem Lodge, one of many great properties in the Tarangire/Lake Manyara area, which is in tune with this idea.
+We’d chosen to stay at a lodge in the Tarangire/Lake Manyara area that’s in tune with this idea.

 Our first morning, we were up with the larks (I think; I’m still not the best at identifying birdsongs).
 Before we knew it, we’d slipped through the filmy gauze of the mosquito netting and were enjoying freshly brewed coffee on our private deck.